joachimprinzbach/BiZEPS/doc/referenceProject/03_JenkinsConfiguration.md

 - Uses a volume container for the Jenkins home directory
   - If a volume container is existing, it will be reused
   - Elsewise a new volume container will be created
+- Starts the Jenkins server in a container
+  - Container name is `bizJenkins`
-- Starts the Jenkins server, listening on port 8080
+  - Listening on port 8080
+  - Starting in detached mode (parameter `-d`)

 Connect to the Jenkins server with your browser.
 Use the IP of the host machine (e.g. `172.17.0.1:8080`).
 If Jenkins is started for the first time, the basic setup and security configuration has to be executed.